Counterbalance the effects of blue light for a happier and healthier child

 Here are our parents' top five foods to help children sleep, plus a few quick tricks how to serve them up!

-2. Sweet Potatoes: Similar to bananas, this high in potassium superfood can help overcome sleep deprivation.
+Sweet Potatoes: similar to bananas, this high in potassium superfood can help overcome sleep deprivation.

 Quick trick: Try swapping these in place of those weekly jacket potatoes.

-Quick trick: One teaspoon in their evening milk or cup of tea does the job!
+Quick trick: One teaspoon in their evening milk or a cup of tea does the job!

 Quick trick: The perfect side for all year round.
 Add it to a winter’s broth or with a light summer stir-fry and keep the kids happy.